cortex-js/cortexjs.io/src/_pages/mathlive-guide-shortcuts.md

 </div>
 </code-playground>

-The `onKeystroke` handler is invoked when a keystroke is about to be processed.

--   `keystroke` is a string describing the keystroke, for example `alt-[KeyS]`
--   `ev` is the native JavaScript keyboard event.

-Return `false` to stop handling of the event, otherwise the default command (if any) associated with this keystroke will be processed.
+Call `ev.preventDefault()` to stop handling of the event, otherwise the default command (if any) associated with this keystroke will be processed.

 ### International Keyboards